 Social media activity

 Social media has long been a staple of the corporate event.
-This rings true in the Covid world when many of us are working remotely and communicating via digital channels.
+This rings true in 2020, when many of us are working remotely and communicating via digital channels.
 So why not add a touch of gamification to the mix?

 One popular idea is to adopt a personalised hashtag for the event and invite participants to post the event pictures on social media, using this same message.
 Attendees can then vote for their favourites, and reward the winners.